Degree-of-freedom and optimization-dynamic effects on the observability of Kuramoto-Sivashinsky systems: Variational state estimation for Kuramoto--Sivashinsky systems

 Most initial conditions in state space do not lie on the attractor, and many points off the attractor converge toward trajectories that are nearly indistinguishable from those on it.
 As a result, when optimizing the initial condition, the estimate can drift away from the attractor along directions that yield similar trajectories but contain erroneous early transients.
 This tendency is exacerbated when $\kappa_{|\boldsymbol{H}|}$ is large, since curvature scaling amplifies gradient components aligned with directions of low curvature (typically associated with high-wavenumber content in $\boldsymbol{u}_0$, as discussed above).
 We refer to this behavior as a blow-up of the initial condition, since values of $\boldsymbol{u}_{\boldsymbol{\theta}}$ can become unphysically large along these directions.

-Because all trajectories approach the attractor exponentially fast, it is reasonable to assume that the true initial condition lies on the attractor or very near it.
+Because all trajectories approach the attractor exponentially fast, it is reasonable to assume that the true initial condition lies on the attractor or else very near it.
 To incorporate this knowledge into our state estimation algorithm and to prevent blow-up, we introduce \emph{pseudo-projection}.
-This operation projects a state onto the attractor (or at least close to it) by integrating the governing equations forward in time for a short duration.
+This operation projects a state toward the attractor by integrating the governing equations forward in time for a short duration.
 Pseudo-projection is given by

-where $j$ is chosen such that $j \Delta t \ll T$.
-By keeping the rollout short, pseudo-projection acts as a dynamical filter that removes non-physical, high-wavenumber modes while leaving the long-time trajectory essentially unchanged.
+where the time index $\tau$ is chosen such that $\tau \Delta t \ll T$.
+By keeping the rollout short, pseudo-projection acts as a dynamical filter that damps non-physical, high-wavenumber components while leaving the long-time trajectory essentially unchanged.
+Hence, pseudo-projection regularizes an underdetermined inverse problem by incorporating the prior information that admissible states should lie on the attractor, thereby reducing the multiplicity of feasible solutions.
+This idea is conceptually related to the ``Bayesian--variational cyclic'' method of Gejadze et al. \cite{Gejadze2023}, in which periodic Bayesian updates of lower-dimensional latent variables are used to help combat non-uniqueness in variational problems.
+It also shares the motivation of preconditioning methods \cite{Haben2011, Ke2026}.

 We use pseudo-projection in conjunction with NCN.
 The optimization is performed for 350 iterations, with pseudo-projection applied at steps 50, 100, and 150.
 We set $\kappa_{|\boldsymbol{H}|} = 10^3$ after the final application of pseudo-projection, allowing the optimizer to refine physical modes.